Plan to manage costs for Azure OpenAI Service

 Other costs that might accrue with Azure OpenAI Service

-Keep in mind that enabling capabilities like sending data to Azure Monitor Logs, alerting, etc. incurs additional costs for those services.
+Enabling capabilities such as sending data to Azure Monitor Logs and alerting incurs extra costs for those services.
 These costs are visible under those other services and at the subscription level, but aren't visible when scoped just to your Azure OpenAI resource.

 Using Azure Prepayment with Azure OpenAI Service

 You can pay for Azure OpenAI Service charges with your Azure Prepayment credit.
-However, you can't use Azure Prepayment credit to pay for charges for third party products and services including those from the Azure Marketplace.
+However, you can't use Azure Prepayment credit to pay for charges for third party products and services including those products and services found in the Azure Marketplace.

 Monitor costs

 As you use Azure resources with Azure OpenAI, you incur costs.
-Azure resource usage unit costs vary by time intervals (seconds, minutes, hours, and days) or by unit usage (bytes, megabytes, and so on.)
-As soon as Azure OpenAI use starts, costs can be incurred and you can see the costs in cost analysis.
+Azure resource usage unit costs vary by time intervals, such as seconds, minutes, hours, and days, or by unit usage, such as bytes and megabytes.
+As soon as Azure OpenAI use starts, costs can be incurred and you can see the costs in the cost analysis.

 To view Azure OpenAI costs in cost analysis: